-As our tour of Walt Disney World hotels at Christmas-time continues, we continue in the Magic Kingdom area, leaving the resort with the most holiday spirit and heading to an okay one.
-At Contemporary Resort, we’ll take a look at the gingerbread display (this year themed to Cinderella), the outdoor icon tree, and the themed decorations throughout the hotel.
+As our tour of Walt Disney World hotels at Christmas-time continues, we continue in the Magic Kingdom area.
+At Contemporary Resort, we’ll take a look at the Cinderella Castle gingerbread display, outdoor icon tree, and holiday decorations at the hotel.
+(Updated November 5, 2019.)

 Since we don’t have a ton to see at Disney’s Contemporary Resort, let’s start with some Christmas history (mixed with photos of current decorations and Christmas stuff at the Contemporary).
 While the Grand Canyon Concourse is now crowded with gift shops and all sorts of other stuff, this area used to be a sprawling atrium with plenty of seating and 1970s futuristic goodness.

 Beginning in 1971 when Walt Disney World opened, a giant green tinsel tree towered in the Grand Canyon Concourse.
 This continued until at least the early 1990s, and would arguably be fitting once again given that mid-century modern is once again the prevailing ‘contemporary’ style.
 (Check out a couple photos of the tree here.)

 Disney’s Contemporary Resort also offered premium Christmas-time entertainment.
 The Jolly Holidays Dinner Show was performed from 1992 through 1998 before being discontinued.
 For this Christmas spectacular, the Fantasia Ballroom was converted into a theater-in-the-round as 100+ performers–including Disney characters (like the Country Bears!), singers, and dancers–put on a musical extravaganza.

 More recently, the Contemporary used to have an awesome Mickey Mouse wreath that hung outside its multi-story window, but that hasn’t adorned the building for the last several years.